 Bromley Homeless Shelter

-Offering half-board accommodation during the winter months to rough sleepers referred by the local council housing department, the Bromley Night Shelter is supported by Bromley Baptist and other local churches (the group is known as Churches Together in Central Bromley).
+Offering half-board accommodation during the winter months to rough sleepers referred by the local council housing department, the Bromley Homeless Shelter is supported by Bromley Baptist and other local churches (the group is known as Churches Together in Central Bromley).

 Listen to Andrew Burnham, our previous minister, speaking about his experiences of volunteering at the shelter.